xtendui/xtendui/src/gatsby/markdown/components/javascript/index.md

 ## Listeners

-There are three main methods to listen to XtendUI vanilla javascript events.
+There are three main methods to listen to Xtend UI vanilla javascript events.

 We always check for `e.target` because **events propagate** and the event could be from a nested component of the same type.